-There are certain standard costs associated with closing the sale of a house.
-Buyers and sellers almost always share these costs, as specified in the sales contract.
+There are certain standard costs related to closing the sale of a house.
+Buyers and sellers customarily share these closing costs, as the real estate sales contract specifies.

-As indicated below, many of the buyer's closing costs cover the costs of originating the loan.
-Since Statewide Funding is highly experienced with mortgages and closings, we can help you understand your closing costs.
+As indicated below, many of the buyer's costs are related to the costs of getting the mortgage loan.
+Since Statewide Funding has extensive experience with closings and mortgages, we often explain the details of closing costs.

 Standard Closing Costs

-Flood / Earthquake Insurance if applicablePrivate Mortgage Insurance (PMI) Title Insurance
+Title Insurance Flood / Quake Insurance if applicablePrivate Mortgage Insurance (PMI)

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.